Prompting Language Models for Linguistic Structure: Experimental Setup

 \paragraph{Part-of-Speech (POS) Tagging} We evaluate POS tagging performance on English Universal Dependencies (UD) with the UPOS tagset \cite{nivre2020universal}.
 Specifically, we use the treebank annotated on the GUM corpus \cite{zeldes2017gum}.

-\paragraph{Sentence Chunking} Chunking, or shallow parsing, partitions the words in a sentence into various non-overlapping spans of syntactic meaning.
-We measure the performance of PLMs on sentence chunking using the CONLL2000 dataset from \citet{sang2000introduction}, which frames chunking as a BIO tagging task.
+\paragraph{Sentence Chunking} Chunking, or shallow parsing, partitions the words in a sentence into non-overlapping spans of syntactic meaning.
+We evaluate PLMs on chunking with the CONLL2000 dataset from \citet{sang2000introduction}, which frames chunking as a BIO tagging task.

 \paragraph{Named Entity Recognition (NER)} We evaluate the ability of structured prompting to extract named entities from PLMs with NER.
 This is measured as a BIO tagging task on the CONLL2003 dataset \cite{sang2003introduction}.